9 Best Things to do in Kraków, Poland.

 Absolutely!
 Kraków (pronounced Krah-koof) is one of Europe’s most fascinating cities.

-Beyond the city, Kraków is the perfect base for exploring two must-visit UNESCO sites—the haunting Auschwitz-Birkenau Memorial and the stunning Wieliczka Salt Mine.
+Beyond the city, Kraków is the perfect base for exploring two must-visit UNESCO sites—the haunting Auschwitz-Birkenau Memorial and the amazing Wieliczka Salt Mine.

 With its rich history, vibrant nightlife, and thriving café culture, Kraków offers countless things to see and do—all at a fraction of Western Europe’s cost.
-Whether you’re exploring historic landmarks or discovering hidden gems, there’s no shortage of unforgettable experiences in Kraków.
+Whether you’re exploring historic landmarks, museums or simply hanging out in the Main Square, there’s no shortage of unforgettable experiences in Kraków.

 1. Explore the Old Town